MattiaLimone/HuggingGreen/README.md

 ### Prerequisites

-If you are installing from source, you will need:
+What you will need:
 - Python 3.8 or later (for Linux, Python 3.8.1+ is needed)
 - A C++17 compatible compiler, such as clang

+#### PyTorch with CUDA

-If you want to compile with CUDA support, install the following (note that CUDA is not supported on macOS)
+If you want to compile the PyTorch with CUDA support, install the following (note that CUDA is not supported on macOS)
 - [NVIDIA CUDA](https://developer.nvidia.com/cuda-downloads) 11.0 or above
 - [NVIDIA cuDNN](https://developer.nvidia.com/cudnn) v7 or above
 - [Compiler](https://gist.github.com/ax3l/9489132) compatible with CUDA